-The Regina Plan, a program unique to the School of the Cathedral, is designed to assist students with mild to moderate language-based differences.
+The Regina Plan, a program unique to the School of the Cathedral, is designed to assist students with mild to moderate reading and and writing difficulties.
 One-to-one tutoring is provided, as needed, by Orton-Gillingham trained tutors.
 The tutors teach phonics in an explicit, systematic, and sequential manner using multi-sensory techniques, and offer varying strategies to help the students succeed in reading, writing and spelling.

 The Regina Plan began in 1997 and has assisted hundreds of students with language based differences since its inception.
 The program employs several tutors who are all trained in the Orton-Gillingham methodology.
 Over time the Regina Plan has developed a collaborative relationship with the Speech and Language team as well as the Occupational Therapist who works here at the school.

 - The Regina Plan students receive one on one tutoring two to three times per week.

 - Each tutor is Orton Gillingham trained and creates an individualized, prescriptive plan for the student.
 This means that the lessons are specifically tailored to meet the needs of the student.

 - The Regina Plan Coordinator provides end of year testing to determine the literacy growth of each student in the program.

 - The Regina Plan Coordinator meets with parents at the end of the year to review the student’s progress.

 Does my child need to have a psycho-educational evaluation before entering into the program?